GabrielHub/pricosha_website/README.md

 5) Create Friend Group: Users can create friend groups.

 6) Users can Post with updates, notices, and other text content to everyone, or privately to their friendgroups.

+Mockups of the site can be found in the Images folder, and the site can be found at tex.epizy.com